 - 1 teaspoon sea salt

 - Halve the cucumber.
-Scrape with a teaspoon the seeds from the cucumber.
+Scrape with a teaspoon the seeds from the cucumber.1 English cucumber

-- Take the marinated yogurt from the refrigerator and mix the cucumber through.
-You get the best tzatziki if you leave it in the refrigerator to marinate for at least 2 hours
+- Put the tzatziki salad in the fridge.
+You get the best tzatziki if you leave it in the fridge to marinate for at least 2 hours.

-- Serve garnished with a sprig of dill on top.
+- Serve garnished with the remaining dill on top.1 sprig dill fresh